 Our vascular surgery consultant, Mr Jeremy Perkins, provides a number of varicose vein removal procedures.

-Varicose vein removal and surgery procedures at The Foscote Hospital include: endothermal ablation (radiofrequency ablation/VNUS Closure™), sclerotherapy and varicose vein removal surgery (ligation and stripping).
+Vascular surgery (varicose vein removal) procedures at The Foscote Hospital include endothermal ablation (radiofrequency ablation/VNUS Closure™), sclerotherapy and varicose vein removal surgery (ligation and stripping).
 Mr Perkins also carries out the assessment and investigation of patients with peripheral vascular disease, aortic aneurysms and aneurysms of other peripheral arteries, and carotid artery disease.

-Varicose veins occur when veins, usually in the legs, become swollen as the blood isn’t flowing properly, often causing the veins to become lumpy and enlarged and dark blue or purple.
+Varicose veins occur when veins, usually in the legs, become swollen as the blood isn’t flowing properly.
+This often causes the veins to become lumpy and enlarged and dark blue or purple.
 They affect women more than men and frequently develop later in life.
-Although varicose veins don’t often cause any major health issues or circulation problems, they can have some unpleasant symptoms, including aching, itching and uncomfortable legs, swollen feet and ankles, and muscle cramp.
+Although varicose veins don’t often cause any major health issues or circulation problems, they can have some unpleasant symptoms.
+These can include aching, itching and uncomfortable legs, swollen feet and ankles, and muscle cramp.
 Treatment is only usually offered on the NHS if you have complications from the condition.